Welfare state: India

 Emperor Ashoka of India put forward his idea of a welfare state in the 3rd century BCE.
 He envisioned his dharma (religion or path) as not just a collection of high-sounding phrases.
 He consciously tried to adopt it as a matter of state policy; he declared that "all men are my children" and "whatever exertion I make, I strive only to discharge debt that I owe to all living creatures."
-It was a totally new ideal of kingship.
+It was a completely new ideal of kingship.
 Ashoka renounced war and conquest by violence and forbade the killing of many animals.
 Since he wanted to conquer the world through love and faith, he sent many missions to propagate Dharma.
 Such missions were sent to places like Egypt, Greece, and Sri Lanka.
 The propagation of Dharma included many measures of people's welfare.
 Centers of the treatment of men and beasts founded inside and outside of the empire.
 Shady groves, wells, orchards and rest houses were laid out.
 Ashoka also prohibited useless sacrifices and certain forms of gatherings which led to waste, indiscipline and superstition.
 To implement these policies he recruited a new cadre of officers called Dharmamahamattas.
 Part of this group's duties was to see that people of various sects were treated fairly.
 They were especially asked to look after the welfare of prisoners.

 However, the historical record of Ashoka's character is conflicted.
 Ashoka's own inscriptions state that he converted to Buddhism after waging a destructive war.
-However, the Sri Lankan tradition claims that he had already converted to Buddhism in the 4th year of his reign, prior to the conquest of Kalinga.
-During this war, according to Ashoka's Major Rock Edict 13, his forces killed 100,000 men and animals and enslaved another 150,000.
+However, the Sri Lankan tradition claims that he had already converted to Buddhism in the 4th year of his reign, although it does not mention the conquest of Kalinga.
+During this war, according to Ashoka's Major Rock Edict 13, with nearly 100,000 killed in the war and another 150,000 deported.
 Some sources (particularly Buddhist oral legends) suggest that his conversion was dramatic and that he dedicated the rest of his life to the pursuit of peace and the common good.
-However, these sources frequently contradict each other, and sources soundly dated nearer to the Edicts (like Ashokavadana, circa 200 BCE at the earliest) describe Ashoka engaging in sectarian mass murder throughout his reign, and make no mention of the philanthropic efforts claimed by later legends.
-The interpretation of Ashoka's dharma after conversion is controversial, but in particular, the texts which describe him personally ordering the massacre of Buddhist heretics and Jains have been disputed by some fringe Buddhist scholars.
-They allege that these claims are propaganda, albeit without historical, archaeological, or linguistic evidence.
-It is unclear if they believe the entire Ashokavadana to be an ancient fabrication, or just the sections related to Ashoka's post-conversion violence.
+However, these sources frequently contradict each other, and a few sources (like Ashokavadana, earliest versions ranging from 200 AD to 500 AD) describe Ashoka engaging in sectarian mass murder throughout his reign, and make no mention of the philanthropic efforts claimed by earlier legends.
+The interpretation of Ashoka's dharma after conversion is controversial, but in particular, the texts which describe him personally ordering the massacre of Buddhist heretics and Jains have been disputed by many scholars, since these are directly contradictory to his own edicts, and are legendary in nature.